The Carry On star, the on-stage tragedy - and the reason Les Dawson refused to set foot in Sunderland Empire

-Sid was touring in a revival of farce The Mating Game when he arrived at the Empire.
+Sid was touring in a revival of farce The Mating Season when he arrived at the Empire.

-Having survived a major heart attack nine years later, he had embarked on a major health drive, giving up cigarettes, losing eweight and reudcing his alcohol intake.
+Having survived a serious heart attack nine years later, he had embarked on a major health drive, giving up cigarettes, losing weight and reducing his alcohol intake.